StateLang/StateLang/docs/design_document_for_adding_diagramming_language_generation.md

 ![Problem1](imgs/p1.png)
 And this is the proposed solution:
 ![Sol1](imgs/sol1.png)

 ### Optimization-agnostic `CodeGenerator`
 This is the proposed solution:
 ![Sol2](imgs/method2.png)

+### Super state warnings
+This is an abstract set of steps of how to achieve this:
+1. Build inheritance tree.
+2. Eliminate and warn for implicit super state.
+3. Eliminate and warn for super states intersection.
+4. Sort the states as follows:
+   1. Ascending-ly from the ones that has lower super states to the ones that have higher.
+   2. Put the abstract states at the end and sort them according to no. 1.

 ## Implementation Plan
 **Phase 1**: Make `CodeGenerator` more abstract (i.e., implement